Harshit335/calendar-booking-system/README.md

 - Spring Boot (Web, Validation)
 - Springdoc OpenAPI for Swagger
 - JUnit 5 + AssertJ + Hamcrest for testing
-- In-memory data using repository pattern (no external DB)
 - Maven for build

 ---